nepal-manjil32/5g-network-slicing-using-federated-learning/README.md

-This repository contains a federated learning model for 5G network slicing.
+This repository contains an artificial neural network embedded federated learning model for 5G network slicing.